ajlaac/Watchlist/README.md

 ### HTTP Request Handling

-The application adheres to HTTP standards for request handling:
+The application adheres to HTTP standards for request handling.

-- **GET:** Used for retrieving pages and data (e.g., browsing movies, viewing movie details).
-- **POST:** Used for submitting data (e.g., registration, login, adding a movie).
-- **DELETE:** Used for removing movies from the user's recommendations or watchlist.

 ## Installation and Setup